Sign in

 • Social media links.
 You can enter links to social media profiles here.

-• Additional.
+• Additional fields.
 In this section, you can have a sign-off, a banner, and a disclaimer.

 To make a company-wide signature automatically display each user’s personal details, like their name or job title, you need to fill in the corresponding fields using either Azure AD or user profile properties.